cdot/Dive-Club-Resources/DATABASES.md

 # Databases

-Two databases are used, a read-write application database, and a read-only text file database held on a remote service (such as Google Drive).
+Two databases are used, a read-write application database, and a read-only database held on a remote service (such as Google Drive).

 ## Application database

 The application database contains:
-* a copy of the text files in the remote DB,
+* a copy of a number of tables from the remote DB,
-* a number of data files maintained by the application, such as compressor and loan records,
+* a number of tables maintained by the application, such as compressor and loan records,
 * `config.json` which stores most of the configuration.

-The application only stores plain-text CSV files in the application database.
+The database interface is coarse-grained; it loads and saves tables as CSV files.
+The databases are small, and this allows easy use of text files on the database servers.
-It can use a simple server that supports GET and POST requests (GetPostStore), a WebDAV server (WebDAVStore), or local storage in the browser for when you are off diving.
+It can use a simple server that supports GET and POST requests (GetPostStore), a WebDAV server (WebDAVStore), or local storage in the browser for when you are away diving.

 It should be easy to extend the application to interface to a different store provider, should you want to.